tolarewaju3/network-dashboard/README.md

   value: "http://ranchat.ai-cloud-ran-genai.svc.cluster.local:5000/api/events"
 ```

-Then, **deploy the anomaly service**. by applying the deployment, service, and route manifests:
+Finally, **deploy the anomaly service**.
 ```bash
 oc apply -f anomaly-parser/manifests/
 ```

-This will expose the anomaly service through an OpenShift route.
-Check to make sure the anomaly parser is running by visitng the URL.
+This will deploy the service and expose it through an OpenShift route.
+Check to make sure the anomaly parser is running by visitng the route URL.

 ```
 echo "https://$(oc get route anomaly-parser -o jsonpath='{.spec.host}')"